About This Species

 Threats They Face

-Like many Australian mammals, Broad-toothed Rats have faced population declines due to several key threats:
+Like many Australian mammals, Broad-Toothed Rats have faced population declines due to several key threats:

 How Aussie Ark Is Helping

-Aussie Ark is committed to providing a long-term future for threatened Australian wildlife, including the Broad-toothed Rat.
+Aussie Ark is committed to providing a long-term future for threatened Australian wildlife, including the Broad-Toothed Rat.
 Our efforts include:

 related projects

-January 17, 2025
+March 17, 2025